shalvah/TheCensorshipAPI/resources/docs/index.md

 # Introduction

+The Censorship API gives you the power to censor anybody, anywhere.
+Keep them from using dirty words, like "family", and "love".
+Ugh🤮.

 This documentation aims to provide all the information you need to work with our API.

 <aside>As you scroll, you'll see code examples for working with the API in different programming languages in the dark area to the right (or as part of the content on mobile).